dudung/butiran/content/posts/25/d/29-nazla-innayah.md

 ## notes
 + Due to disconnected communication a substitute is required, since the research must go on.
+Update is available [^viridi_2025].

+## refs
+[^viridi_2025]: Sparisoma Viridi, "deni ramdani", butiran, 1 May 2025, url https://dudung.github.io/butiran/25e01/ [20250501].